bootspring/chrono/README.md

     gem install timekeeper

-The Ruby client requires the 'faraday', 'typhoeus' and 'yajl-ruby'.
-The APIs are just REST though so they can be written in any language that speaks HTTP.

-Server requires 'mongo' and 'bson_ext'.
+The server and client are all included in the gem.
+The Server uses Sinatra + MongoDB.

 Author
 ----------

 Mike Perham, mperham@gmail.com, [mikeperham.com](http://mikeperham.com), [@mperham](http://twitter.com/mperham).
 I provide consulting services through my company, [Bootspring](http://bootspring.com).
-If you need help with Timekeeper, Ruby performance and scalability, or general Ruby on Rails development, contact me and we'll see how I can help.
-In general, I can set up a Timekeeper instance for much less money than it would take to pay a developer to write custom application metrics collection, aggregation and query functionality.
+If you need help with Timekeeper, Ruby performance and scalability, or general Ruby on Rails development, give us a ring.

 Copyright